 Captain Salazar had arrived at the Comisaría and had informed us that there was a letter found by one of the priests on top of the tomb of Christopher Columbus, inside the Cathedral of Seville.
 Fortunately, the tomb of the famous navigator had not been violated, but the contents in the letter were disturbing and gave us the logical intimation to the reason of these murders.
-It was not clear at the time, who we were dealing with, since there was no absolute mention of an identified association.
-Notwithstanding, there was a definite reference to the murders and a stern warning for the continuation of them, throughout the Holy Week.
+It was not clear at the time, who we were dealing with, since there was no absolute mention of an identified association, but there was a definite reference to the murders and a stern warning for the continuation of them, throughout the Holy Week.
 The ominous message conveyed in this letter had asseverated my suspicious perception of the intention evoked, by the murderer or murderers.
 I still did not overlook the direct involvement of more than one murderer in the case.

-Yet, there was another significant thing discovered that was perhaps more of a reliable clue than the original contents written.
+There was another significant thing discovered that was perhaps more of a reliable clue than the original contents written.
 A patent impression was imprinted with blood, at the lower bottom of the right side of the letter.
-The blood had appeared to have read 'La fraternité de la sange'.
+The blood had appeared to have read, 'La fraternité de la sange'.
 This anonymous organisation implicated was foreign to me, and I had only vaguely heard about its existence, amongst European secret societies.
 I was bemused by their possible participation in the crimes, but I had perceived an unexpected gesture of perturbability in Bonheur, as his gesticulations were limpid.
 Immediately, I had deferred to Bonheur's knowledge of this particular group.

 'What is it Bonheur that has unsettled you into a plain disquietude?
 What do you know of 'La Sange?'

 'You are always so meticulous in your intuitive prowess inspector.
-As for your question, yes, I know about this group, and I feared that they would act on their threat to kill the cardinal.
+As for your question, yes, I know about this group, and I had feared that they would act on their threat to kill the cardinal.
 There were letters sent by them anonymously to the Prefecture of Police in Paris'.

 'Good God, are you disclosing the fact that you had received letters of threat from this secret society before, and told me nothing?
 I had interposed.

 'Vengeance you say?
-Oh, tell me more!'
+Tell me more!'

 He began to relate to me the inscrutable history of 'La Sange' The 'Brotherhood of the Blood' are a dark and mysterious sect that had sworn to defend and preserve the Holy Blood of Christ.
 They are unknown local Catholic groups of penitents, who are clothed in white garments and scourge themselves, during Holy Week.
 The groups are the original descendants of the White, Black, Grey, Blue, Red, Violet, and Green Confraternities of Penitents.
 There were hundreds of distinct orders, and they do not go only by the cryptic name Brotherhood of the Blood, which erroneously implies that it connotes the Holy Bloodline.
 The sundry flagellant groups are not essentially related directly to one another.
 These orders are all in league with one another and they have a secret knowledge, into what truly happened, during the crucifixion of Christ.
-The original flagellants emerged in the 1300s and 1400s and were severely suppressed, by the powers of the Inquisition'.
+The original flagellants had emerged in the 1300s and 1400s and were severely suppressed, by the powers of the Inquisition'.

 'The question that we must answer is what exactly is the final objective of this organisation, and where do we locate the murderers?'

-'Oh, that I do not know inspector.
+'That I do not know inspector.
 Seville will be busy with the daily processions.
 It will be extremely difficult to apprehend them'.

-'Difficult, but not impossible Bonheur'.
+'Difficult, not impossible Bonheur'.

 'What is our next step?'